Data Mining-Based Cislunar Escape-Family Analysis in The Multi-Body Models: Conclusion

 \section{Conclusion}

-This paper is devoted to proposing an effective identification method of escape families and performing a comprehensive exploration of escape trajectories in the Earth-Moon planar circular restricted three-body problem (PCR3BP) and the Sun-Earth/Moon planar bicircular restricted four-body problem (PBCR4BP).
-Firstly, the global map of initial states of escape trajectories in the Earth-Moon PCR3BP and the Sun-Earth/Moon PBCR4BP with several fixed initial solar phase angles are generated.
+This paper is devoted to proposing an effective identification method of escape families and performing a systematic exploration of escape trajectories in the Earth-Moon planar circular restricted three-body problem (PCR3BP) and the Sun-Earth/Moon planar bicircular restricted four-body problem (PBCR4BP).
+Firstly, the solution space of initial states of escape trajectories in the Earth-Moon PCR3BP and the Sun-Earth/Moon PBCR4BP with several fixed initial solar phase angles are generated.
 A dynamical analysis is performed to pre-filter the escape trajectories to be investigated.
 As a result, escape trajectories with one lunar gravity assist are treated as the focus.
 Then, an identification method of escape families based on initial state distributions is proposed using the density-based spatial clustering of applications with noise (DBSCAN) method.
 The effectiveness of the proposed method is verified by the identification results.
 Once the escape families are identified, the corresponding distribution of initial states, trajectories, and transfer characteristics are analyzed.
 The comparison between escape families in the Earth-Moon PCR3BP and the Sun-Earth/Moon PBCR4BP is further performed to reveal the effects of the solar gravity perturbation.
 It is found that the solar gravity perturbation generally facilitates the escape from the Earth-Moon system and causes an obvious variation in the value of generalized energy after the LGA, but plays a limited role in effectively reducing the Earth injection impulse.
-By analyzing the effects of the solar gravity perturbation on escape trajectories, it is suggested to adopt the Earth-Moon PCR3BP to construct escape trajectories in the preliminary design stage for practical mission application.
-This paper establishes an analysis methodology of escape trajectories from a perspective from escape families in the Earth-Moon PCR3BP and the Sun-Earth/Moon PBCR4BP, providing further insights into the selection of model and initial states in the trajectory design.
+By analyzing the effects of the solar gravity perturbation on escape trajectories, it is suggested to adopt the Earth-Moon PCR3BP to construct escape trajectories in the preliminary design stage for practical mission application, thereby providing a justification for the model selection based on the quantitative analysis.
+This paper establishes an analysis methodology of escape trajectories from a perspective of escape families in the Earth-Moon PCR3BP and the Sun-Earth/Moon PBCR4BP, providing further insights into the selection of model and initial states in the trajectory design.